 How does this program influence “time toward tenure?”

-When a UCF tenure-track faculty member goes on paid or unpaid leave, their tenure clock is automatically stopped by UCF for one year.
+When a UCF tenure-track faculty member goes on paid or unpaid leave for over 160 hours, their tenure clock is automatically stopped by UCF for one year.
 If the faculty member does not desire to have this additional year to add to their scholarship, they can fill out an adjustment form to decline to use the “stop-the-clock” policy.
 If a tenure-track faculty member takes two semesters of paid parental leave for two birth/adoption events prior to submitting their tenure dossier, they can receive two additional years of time to add to their scholarship.

 Can I go on sabbatical and paid parental leave at the same time, sequential semesters?